akostrik/CPP_module_42/01/README.md

 # Notes ex03

+Pointers and references present some small differences that make them less or more appropriate depending on the use and the lifecycle of the object used.

 HumanA has one weapon forever => the classe HumanA has `Weapon& weaponREF` attribut

 HumanB cabn change weapon     => the classe HumanB has `Weapon* weaponPTR` attribut